 Svadhyaya is the fourth Niyama of Ashtanga Yoga.
 Most often translated into English as “Self-Study.”
 It is a part of the ancient Indian education system.
 Let us have a look into this.

-According to the Sanskrit dictionary spokensanskrit.org, Svadhyaya means “to study”, “recite a mantra or Veda or any sacred text”, “repeat the Veda or any sacred text in a low voice to one’s own self.”
+According to the Sanskrit dictionary spokensanskrit.org, Svadhyaya means “to study”, “recite a mantra or Veda or any sacred text”, or “repeat the Veda or any sacred text in a low voice to one’s own self.”
 The term also means Self-Study in the sense “to study sacred texts for the one’s own self.”
-Simply put, it is the perusal of sacred texts or vedic literature.
+Simply put, it is the perusal of sacred texts or Vedic literature.

 It is the combination of two Sanskrit words viz.
 Sva and Adhyaya.
 Sva means Self and Adhyaya means ‘a collection of texts.’
 Its literal meaning is “a collection of text meant for one’s study.”
-The indicated meaning of term is ‘one’s engagement in the study of sacred texts.’
+The indicated meaning of the term is ‘one’s engagement in the study of sacred texts.’

 Svadhyaya and Sravana

 In the ancient Indian education system, the study of a doctrine or philosophy involves three stages: Sravana (listening), Manana (repetition or contemplation), and Nididhyasana (extended contemplation).
 In those days, learning happens through listening only.
 Manana is pondering over what has been learned.
 Nididhyasana is getting it fixed to become a permanent part of you by extended contemplation.
 Svadhyaya includes all three.